hpgem/nanomesh/docs/api.mesh_data.rst

 store different types of cells and associated data.
 It is used to read/write data via `meshio <https://github.com/nschloe/meshio>`_.

-To deal with mesh data more directly, use :class:`LineMesh`, :class:`TriangleMesh` or :class:`TetraMesh`.
+To deal with mesh data more directly, use a :class:`Mesh`.
+Instantiating :class:`Mesh` will create the appropriate subtype, :class:`LineMesh`, :class:`TriangleMesh` or :class:`TetraMesh`.
 These contain dedicated methods for working with a specific type of mesh and plotting them.

-Each can be generated from :class:`MeshContainer`.
+In addition, each can be extracted from :class:`MeshContainer`.

 .. rubric:: Classes